KaliszICS/problem-set-unit-4-akash-kobal-ics4u1-01-25/README.md

 A size() method which returns the size of the hand.</br>
 A draw(Deck deck) method that adds a card from the deck to the hand of the player.</br>
 A discardCard(Card card, DiscardPile discardPile) method that discards a card from the hand to the given deck's discard pile.</br>
-Return true if the card exists in the hand.
-False otherwise.</br>
 A returnCard(Card card, Deck deck) method that returns the specified card to the deck.
 Return true if the card exists in the hand.
 False otherwise.</br>
 A toString() method that will print out their name, age, and hand of cards (e.g. "Mr. Kalisz, 99, Ace of hearts, King of Hearts, Queen of Hearts, Jack of Hearts, 9 of Spades.")</br>